-Dr Lisa Connor is head of the Institute's Vaccine Evaluation team.
-She completed her PhD at the Malaghan Institute of Medical Research with A.Prof Jo Kirman and post-doctoral fellowship at the Trudeau Institute, NY, USA, focused on vaccination against respiratory diseases tuberculosis and influenza.
+Dr Lisa Connor is head of the Vaccine Evaluation team for the Vaccine Alliance Aotearoa New Zealand - Ohu Kaupare Huaketo.
+She completed her PhD at the Malaghan Institute with Associate Professor Jo Kirman and Postdoctoral Fellowship at the Trudeau Institute, NY, USA, focused on vaccination against respiratory diseases tuberculosis and influenza.

-After returning to New Zealand in 2012, her research interests turned to dendritic cells, a major target for vaccine development and investigated dendritic cell instruction of immune cell fate with Prof. Franca Ronchese at the Malaghan Institute of Medical Research.
-In 2017 she was awarded a Sir Charles Hercus fellowship from the Health Research Council of New Zealand to examine the impact of the tissue microenvironment on Dendritic cell function.
-In 2018 Dr Connor established her research lab in the School of Biological Sciences at Victoria University of Wellington.
+After returning to New Zealand in 2012, her research interests turned to dendritic cells, a major target for vaccine development and investigated dendritic cell instruction of immune cell fate with Professor Franca Ronchese at the Malaghan Institute.
+In 2017 she was awarded a Sir Charles Hercus fellowship from the Health Research Council of New Zealand to examine the impact of the tissue microenvironment on dendritic cell function.
+In 2018 Dr Connor established her research lab in the School of Biological Sciences at Te Herenga Waka—Victoria University of Wellington.

 "I am a cellular immunologist with an interest in the host-pathogen interface.
 Our immune systems play a remarkable role in the defence against microscopic villains, and can orchestrate a faster superior response upon re-exposure, which is the basis of vaccination.
 Our research focus is to investigate novel vaccines that promote potent humoral and cellular immunity in the respiratory tract – a site where many pathogens try to invade."